Tatyana Bakhteeva: Critics

 She is close to the businessman Rinat Akhmetov.
 She has friendly and family ties with the Taktashev and Valitov families, who are considered to be criminal operatives from the first circle of "Lord of Donbas."
 At one time, the partner of the Taktashovs, Valitovs, and Bakhteeva was Andriy Adamovskyi, who is known for the scandal surrounding the Skymall in Kyiv and was considered one of the most influential figures of the "half-world" of Poroshenko's time due to his friendship with ex-People's Deputy Alexandr Granovsky.

 Bakhteeva's husband worked for Vladyslav Dreger, who is called a raider in the media.
 Dreger's path to success began with cooperation with the "17 Precinct" OZU, which is close to the Victor Pshonka family of prosecutors.
 Bakhteeva's nephew is Rinat Ayzyatulov.

 Raisa Bohatyriova and Bakhteeva earned huge fortunes from their involvement in medicine, from the production and certification of medicines, and from the production, certification and recommendation of vaccines.
 They also profited from government Procurement, certification of state and private clinics and practices, management of pharmacy networks, supply of medical equipment and reagents, and from supporting the education of wealthy foreign students studying in medical universities located in Ukraine.

 After the Orange Revolution in 2004, Bakhteeva cohabited with President Viktor Yushchenko's wife Kateryna Yushchenko, took part in the scandalous "Clinic of the Third Millennium" project.

 Bakhteeva is also linked to the Glib Zagoriy clan, which is close to Poroshenko.
 Bogatyreva and Bakhteeva are considered to be the founders of pharmacy addiction (selling Tramadol and Tramalgin in pharmacies without a prescription).
 Tramadol is an opioid medicine and Tramalgin is a pain medication.
 Many of Bakhteeva's associates had ties to the same business.
 Tramadol and Tramalgin were produced in exorbitant volumes by Farmak (family of Pavlo Zhebrivskyi), Darnytsia Zagoriy, Stirol (Yankovskyi) in Horlovka, Biolik in Kharkiv.
 Stirol was considered the source of Bakhteeva's Tramadol profits.

 Award and honors

-In 2010, Bakhteeva was rankd No.7 on the 100 most influential Ukrainian women list published by Ukrainian magazine Focus.
+In 2010, Bakhteeva was ranked No.7 on the 100 most influential Ukrainian women list published by Ukrainian magazine Focus.